About the Book

 It’s what we do.
 We make our own beds.
 We become thirty and then forty and we divorce and re-marry and visit our children on weekends, and work at jobs we never dreamt of doing, and have too many relationships with people we don’t like, and on the outside we look like any other forty year old hero.
 We’re not though, because it never goes away.
-No matter how hard we try to hide it, inside we’re still seventeen, sitting at the river, looking for the girl with the brown eyes.
+No matter how much we try to hide it, inside we’re still seventeen, sitting at the river, looking for the girl with the brown eyes.